 How to Support Yourself through Stress

 - SLEEP.
 This is my single biggest recommendation.
 Above all, try and get 8 hours of sleep, and take a nap if you are working late hours.
 Make sleep your top priority.
 Chronic lack of sleep is one way to crash and burn, and your body perceives sleep deprivation as a stress.
 If you have a tendency toward stress-induced insomnia, here are some sleep strategies to help.
-Also listen to our podcast on how to biohack your sleep.
 Finally, try this nutraceutical to help you get some sleep during stress if nothing else is working.

 - Say no. Don’t overcommit.
 Your responsibility to first to yourself to stay healthy, then to your family.
 Honor those first.
 It’s ok to say no.